everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 1. Matrix-wide ranking: Prioritising millions of drug-disease pairs across the entire matrix, containing all possible combinations of drugs and diseases from curated lists.
 This is the primary use case for the MATRIX platform.

-2. Disease-specific ranking: For a given disease, ranking drugs based on their likelihood of being an effective treatment.
+2. Disease-specific ranking: For a given disease, ranking drugs based on their likelihood scores of being effective treatments.

 Additionally, it's crucial that our models don't assign high scores to drug-disease pairs that appear promising but would likely fail in clinical trials.
 This helps prevent wasted resources on unsuccessful clinical studies.